Kenneth Gainwell Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- In his single career matchup against the Football Team, Gainwell finished with zero rushing yards, 13.5 fewer yards than his over/under in Sunday's game.
+- In his single career matchups, Gainwell put up zero rushing yards versus the Football Team, 13.5 fewer than his over/under in Sunday's game.

-- Gainwell did not have a touchdown run in that game against the Football Team.
+- Gainwell will go up against a Football Team squad that allows 104.2 rushing yards per game and is the NFL's eighth-ranked rush defense.

-- Conceding 104.2 rushing yards per game, the Football Team have the eighth-ranked run defense in the NFL.
+- The Football Team have given up 12 rushing touchdowns, seventh in the league.

 Recent Performances